23007784/EXPERIMENT-04-INTERFACING-DIGITAL-SENSOR-BH1750--and--ADXL335-Sensor--WITH-EDGE-DEVELOPMENT-BOARD-/README.md

 Connect the Accelerometer sensor (ADXL335) Y_OUT to any one GPIO.
 Connect the Accelerometer sensor (ADXL335) Z_OUT to any one GPIO.

+If you are using BY 521
+1. Connect the Accelerometer sensor (BY 521) Vcc to any +5V.
+2. Connect the Accelerometer sensor (BY 521) GND to any GND.
+3. Connect the Accelerometer sensor (BY 521) SDA is connected to GPIO 2.
+4. Connect the Accelerometer sensor (BY 521) SCL is connected to GPIO 3.
+5. Connect the Accelerometer sensor (BY 521) AD0 is connected to GND.

 Experiment 4A
 ## PROGRAM (Python)
 ```